 Founded in 1884, Bangor University is one of the oldest and most prestigious universities in the UK.
-The University – ranked in the top 40 (Times Higher Education World University Rankings 2012-13) is located in the beautiful North Wales and boasts “the best university setting in the UK”.
-(Independents’ A-Z of Universities and Higher Education Colleges) Continually investing in resources and facilities, the University plans to open an ambitious new £36 million Arts and Innovation Centre in 2013, which will be a world-class centre for innovation in science, technology and creative industries as well as a cultural beacon for Wales.
+The University – ranked in the top 50 (Times Higher Education World University Rankings 2015) is located in the beautiful North Wales and boasts “the best university setting in the UK”.
+(Independents’ A-Z of Universities and Higher Education Colleges) Continually investing in resources and facilities, the University invested £67m on campus redevelopment and a further £48m on a new Arts and Innovation Centre (Pontio), a world-class centre for innovation in science, technology and creative industries as well as a cultural beacon for Wales.

 Situated near to the spectacular mountains of Snowdonia and with the sea close by, Bangor is one of the most attractive study locations in the UK.
 The city is safe, compact and cost effective with one of the lowest crime rates and cost of living of any university city.